When the official history of the setting is overwritten by the ones in power and their Propaganda Machine.

 President Hayes:Whose version of history, Mr. Woolsey?

 Since WCW was bought out, WWE mostly only provides its own account of the Monday Night Wars, and spends a lot of time mocking WCW for its silly gimmicks (while the WWF had plenty of its own) and the mismanagement that led to its downfall.
 You'll seldom hear much about why Nitro beat Raw in their ratings war for so long, just that it happened.
-ECW on the other hand gets treated like a Worthy Opponent and gets much more respect (perhaps because its more marketable).
+ECW, on the other hand, gets treated like a Worthy Opponent and gets much more respect (perhaps because it's more marketable, perhaps because they were writing checks to ECW during its run).

 Averted in Greek Mythology, where it is established that Chronos ruled over a Golden Age, so the Olympians didn't bother to hide that.